dwdas9/home/articles/MicrosoftFabric/ETL-Pyspark-Notebook-Lakehouse.md

   **Answer**: When working with external data on files, we recommend that files are at least 4 MB in size.

-- You have a Fabric tenant that contains a lakehouse.On a local computer, you have a CSV file that contains a static list of company office locations.
-You need to recommend a method to perform a one-time copy to ingest the CSV file into the lakehouse.
-The solution must minimize administrative effort.
-Which method should you recommend?
-  - a Dataflow Gen2 query
-  - a local file upload by using Lakehouse explorer
-  - a pipeline with the Copy data activity
-  - a Spark notebook

-  **Answer**: For a one-time copy of small local files into a lakehouse, using Lakehouse explorer and a local file upload is recommended.

 ### Summary